brussell98/Mirai/README.md

 	- [x] Vote ([BlackHayate](https://github.com/BlackHayate) helped with this)
 		- [ ] Custom votes
 		- [ ] Show who voted for what
+		- [ ] Allow people to change their vote
 	- [x] Anime/Manga Lookup
 	- [x] Avatar
 		- [x] Default to sender's